The Sailing Stone IX

 Got involved = check

 Beckett’s fingers throbbed with ache; his legs like rubber bands, and his bones tingled with icy pain.
-Even his scalp and the base of his hair follicles felt like knives in his head.
+Even his scalp and the base of his hair follicles felt like knives.
 His torso rattled cold like a semi on I29 in Fargo during winter; his eyeballs pained with strain so he kept his dimmers shut.
 If this was the onset of human death, he did not care for it.

 Beckett was lying under the covers of his hotel room, shivering, watching the local evening news; but not really.
 A small news item concerning the ongoing investigation of the disappearance of Chauncey Lardner was squeezed in before sports, but Beckett wasn’t interested in Chauncey right now.
 Just this unbearable human sickness.